 Students also extend their knowledge through experimentation and refinement of their creative ideas.
 The course is designed to support students of all abilities in developing their confidence with media, techniques and processes.

 Students’ sketch books should contain a combination of creative work from primary and secondary sources, demonstrating visual research material and idea developments, which show evidence of connections between the students’ ideas and work from other cultures and/or artists.
 The sketch books should also reflect a sense of pride and individuality in students’ presentations, as well as an appreciation of artistic content.

 Final pieces of work are produced to different scales and in different media to celebrate each student’s creative journey.

 Internally set NEA – Fine Art

-Throughout the GCSE course, students will complete two projects of Non-Exam Assessment, set internally by our staff.
+Throughout the GCSE course, students will complete two projects of Non-Exam Assessment, set internally by the Art Department.

 The starting point for these projects varies from year to year, to allow for maximum diversity in idea developments and outcomes.
 During each project students continue to develop their prior knowledge alongside their skills and techniques, whilst investigating and developing independent ideas based around the starting theme.
 These developments are supported by visual and contextual links.